 We assume that the thermal conductivity of a common glass is k = 0.96 W/m.K.

 q = 0.96 [W/m.K] x 1 [K] / 3.0 x 10-3 [m] = 320 W/m2

 The total heat loss through this window will be:

 qloss = q .
 A = 320 x 1.5 x 1.0 = 480W

 Fourier’s Law and Thermal Resistance

 Thermal resistance is the reciprocal of thermal conductance.
-Just as an electrical resistance is associated with the conduction of electricity, a thermal resistance may be associated with the conduction of heat.
+Just as electrical resistance is associated with the conduction of electricity, thermal resistance may be associated with the conduction of heat.

 Consider a plane wall of thickness L and average thermal conductivity k.
 The two surfaces of the wall are maintained at constant temperatures of T1 and T2.
 For one-dimensional steady heat conduction through the wall, we have T(x).
 Then Fourier’s law of heat conduction for the wall can be expressed as:

-Thermal resistance is a heat property and a measurement of a temperature difference by which an object or material resists a heat flow.
+Thermal resistance is a heat property and a temperature difference measurement by which an object or material resists a heat flow.
 The thermal resistance for conduction in a plane wall is defined as: